 When you picture Türkiye in your mind, you’ll probably have beaches pop into your brain.
 For that reason, it is quite a shock when you tell people that, yes, it does snow in Turkey!

 During the summer months, temperatures can exceed 40 degrees and, in the last few years, have gone even higher still.
-Yet, the mercury plummets during the winter, and even the south coast can be very chilly.
+Yet the mercury plummets in winter, and even the south coast can be very chilly.
 Even the usually very warm Antalya sees snow-capped mountains as its backdrop during winter.
 You can read all about snow in Türkiye here.

 Wrapping up our journey through Istanbul’s winter, it’s clear that the city presents a unique charm during the snowy season.
 Whether you’re captivated by the sight of historic landmarks blanketed in snow or looking forward to exploring the city’s cozy cafés and vibrant cultural scene without the crowds, Istanbul in winter is truly enchanting.